1963 Elephant Mountain B-52 crash: Accident investigation

 The crash was caused by turbulence-induced structural failure.
 Due to buffeting stresses, the stabilizer shaft broke and the B-52's vertical stabilizer came off the plane.
 It was found 1.5 mi from where the plane struck the mountain side.
 With the loss of the vertical stabilizer, the aircraft had lost its directional stability and rolled uncontrollably.

 Originally, the B-52 was designed to penetrate Soviet airspace at high altitude around 35000 ft and high speed around 450 kn to drop nuclear weapons.
 When the US intelligence realized that the Soviets had implemented a sophisticated, layered and interconnected air defense system with radar controlled surface-to-air missiles (SAMs), the US Air Force decided the B-52 would have to penetrate the Soviet airspace at low altitude (around 500 ft) and high speed to stay underneath the radar.
-However, low altitude, high speed flight operations put enormous stress on an aircraft's structure, especially when flying near mountains, up and down ridges and through valleys due to lee waves and the rotor.
+However, low altitude, high speed flight operations put enormous stress on an aircraft's structure, especially when flying near mountains, up and down ridges and through valleys due to lee waves.
 The B-52 was not designed for this kind of operation.
 56-0591, a B-52D, took off from Larson AFB, Washington, on 23 June 1959 and experienced a horizontal stabilizer turbulence-induced failure at low level and crashed.
 The modification process of the B-52 series began in 1961.

 B-52C 53-0406, which crashed on Elephant Mountain, was the second high-tailed B-52 to suffer such a fatal structural failure.
 After extensive testing and another three similar failures (two with fatal crashes) within 12 months of the Elephant Mountain crash, Boeing determined that turbulence would over-stress the B-52's rudder connection bolts, causing first a rudder and subsequently a tail failure.
 The bolts were strengthened throughout the fleet, fixing the problem.